sparkofreason/sparkofreason.github.io/_posts/2020-09-22-jvm-clojure-google-cloud-function.md

 of how I had solved this problem in the past, using `setContextClassLoader`.
 And [this Slack thread](https://clojurians-log.clojureverse.org/clojure/2020-02-03) further reminded me that my past solutions used a simple "shim" class, because the class loader needs to be set before the Clojure runtime is loaded.
-Since I hit this problem infrequently enough to forget the solution between instances, I thought I would document it here.
+I thought I should document the solution here, since I encounter this problem infrequently enough to forget the solution between instances.

 This solution is specific to implementing a GCF in Clojure, but the general pattern holds in other cases, which is to implement whatever interfaces the service or